zeek/spicy/doc/programming/language/types.rst

     Retrieves the value of a unit's field.
 If the field does not yet have a value assigned, it returns its ``&default`` expression if that has been defined.
-Otherwise it triggers an exception, unless used in a context that specfically allows for that situation (such as, inside the Zeek plugin's `evt` files).
+Otherwise it triggers an exception, unless used in a context that specifically allows for that situation (such as, inside the Zeek plugin's `evt` files).

 .. spicy:operator:: unit::Unset void unset <sp> t:unit.<field>